Naghipourfar/HiCPack/docs/installation.md

 ## Installation

-The easiest way to get HiC-Pack is through pip using the following command:
+The easiest way to get HiCPack is through pip using the following command:
 ```python
 sudo pip install hicpack
 ```